Lou Gramm: Autobiography, Songwriters Hall of Fame and Rock and Roll Hall of Fame induction (2013–2024)

 Gramm told RockBandReviews.com in 2019 that he was planning to release some new solo material later that year.
 Gramm also said he is "thinking about" releasing a greatest-hits package of his non-Foreigner works.

 In 2024, Gramm was inducted into the Rock and Roll Hall of Fame as a member of Foreigner alongside Mick Jones, Ian McDonald, Al Greenwood, Dennis Elliott, Ed Gagliardi, and Rick Wills.
 Coinciding with their induction, Foreigner released the new song "Turning Back the Time" with Gramm on vocals, which was recorded in 1996.
 Gramm told Billboard earlier that same year: "There were about eight or nine of them.
 We didn't have a record company then, so we were waiting to see what happened.
 Then Mick and I had a huge falling out, and I left the band….
 So now Mick's got the copy and I don't have one and I don't know if he's ever gonna do anything with them.
 I kind of doubt it, but I would like to at least listen to those roughs that we did.
 Those were great ideas."

+Touring with Foreigner, first new solo album in 37 years (2025–present)

+In 2025, Gramm joined Foreigner on selected dates of the band's farewell tour.

+In January, February, and March 2026, Gramm released the new singles "Young Love", "Long Hard Look", and "Time Heals the Pain" ahead of his new solo album Released, which was released on March 27, 2026.
+It was his first full-length album since 1989's Long Hard Look.

 Legacy

-Gramm is considered one of the greatest and most successful rock vocalists of all-time.
+Gramm is considered one of the greatest and most successful rock vocalists of all time.
 Circus magazine in 1978 upon the release of Hot Blooded commented that Lou Gramm had a voice that Robert Plant might envy.
 Variety noted that Gramm is one of rock and roll's premier vocalists.
 Ian Anderson of Jethro Tull was a big fan of Gramm, he stated "Head and shoulders above all rock singers for me is Lou Gramm—incredible precision and diction.
 You can hear every word he sings, unlike the majority of singers before and since.
 He had decorative elements in his delivery that weren’t overdone."
 Gramm is ranked the second greatest Album-oriented Rock vocalists of all-time in a Louder article published on January 14, 2024.